 Their natural habitat is seasonal tropical forests where they create nests in old dead tree stumps, but they can also be found near human habitation where they will nest in posts and beams.
 Where no suitable wood is present, they will nest in the hollow stems of woody plants.

-In captivity they seem to take to most types of artificial nest and if given a spoonful of earth they will produce a mud / saliva mix to reduce to size of the entrance so just a single worker can fit through.
-Because of their natural instincts they respond very well if kept in artificial nests which are carved out of wood.
+In captivity, they seem to take to most types of artificial nest, and if given a spoonful of earth they will produce a mud/saliva mix to reduce the size of the entrance so just a single worker can fit through – this action gives them a sense of security.
+Because of their natural instincts, they respond very well if kept in artificial nests which are carved out of wood.

 This species is particularly adapted to an arboreal existence and is a very good climber.
 They prefer to forage over trees and large shrubs but can also be found foraging over the ground.
-They have large compound eyes and very good eyesight, and will dart to the far side of twigs or branches when approached.
-It is mostly a day active species which starts to forage as the temperature rises in the morning.
+They have large compound eyes and very good eyesight and will dart to the far side of twigs or branches when approached.
+It is mostly a day-active species that start to forage as the temperature rises in the morning.